christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 There is a lot of evidence that rising CO2 benefits forests, with CO2 fertilization enabling an increaseed leaf area index, enhanced water-use efficiency and greater uptake of carbon gloabally.

+Already in slipbox:
-However, extreme-climate eventsw such as heat waves, droughts, fires and storms may offst these benefits and increase mortality and a net loss of CO2 in the atm.
+*However, extreme-climate eventsw such as heat waves, droughts, fires and storms may offst these benefits and increase mortality and a net loss of CO2 in the atm.
 Drought and associated disturbances have the greatest effect globally.
+*
 Recent projections indicate that land surface warming may lead to longer and more intense droughts, which highlights the importance for accuratee projections of the effect of drought on forest ecosytems.

 Land plants require an efficient long-distance transport pathway to lift water from the soil to the leaves at a rate that satisfies transpiration (See: Xylem structure and the ascent of sap).
 In trees, xylem supplies water for all aspects of plant function, including photosynthesis, growth and reproduction.
 Damage to this hydraulic supply network causes severe water stress and can cause tree death during drought, which has been shown by experiments where hydraulic failure thresholds caused tree death.
 Field studies also showed that extensive canopy death happened during natural drought events.

 Co-occuring factors may also have a role in the death of trees during natural droughts.
 E.g. in the absence of catastrophic hydraulic failure, the disruption of partial water transport and regulation of water loss may lead to increased likelihood of mortality through depletion of sugar reserves used in respiration and increased vulnerability to pests and pathogens.
 This shows taht hydraulic traits occupy a central role in determining survival during drought and the effects of drought on carbon dynamics.

 Increased temperature will worsen droughts.
 When natural droughts will occur, they will set in more quickly and be of greater intensity.
-Warmer tempeeratures result in greater evapotranspiration (sum of evaporation and plant transpiration), thus drying soil and plants faster that would be the case at lower temperatures.
+Warmer temperatures result in greater evapotranspiration (sum of evaporation and plant transpiration), thus drying soil and plants faster that would be the case at lower temperatures.
 These droughts are called "global change-type droughts" and had severe effects on exposed ecoystems including mass tree mortality.

+Already in slipbox:
-Drought is the most widespread stress factor that affects forest carbon balance.
+*Drought is the most widespread stress factor that affects forest carbon balance.
 E.g. in Texas and California, extreme droughts are estimated to have killed 300 million and 102 million trees, respectively.
+*
 In tropical forests, young trees are mostly impacted by droughts, but large, old trees are also vulnerable

 Trees prevent dessication injury by using a plumbing system of hollow dead cells (vessels or tracheids) to tranport water from the soil to the leaves.
 Xylem transport relies on a mechanism in which liquid water is held under tension, enabling trees to lift water to the canopy at little energy costs.
 However, liquid water under tension exists in a metastable state, similar to that of a superheated liquid.
-In this state, water is prone to cavitation, a sudden phase change from liquid watr to gas that creates a bubble (embolism)
+In this state, water is prone to cavitation, a sudden phase change from liquid water to gas that creates a bubble (embolism)

 During drought, reduced transpiration lafs to declines in soil moisture, often accompanied by higher tempeeratures and increased evaporative demand from the ATM.
 Combined, these factors induce water stress in plants, mnanifested as increased tension in the xylem sap.
 It's measurable by the water potential, measured in the xylem, which is increasingly negative during droughts.